 The set is also a little bit pricey, which is something budget buyers will want to be mindful of.

-6.Confidence Golf Power V3 Mens Golf Clubs Set & Stand Bag
+9.Confidence Golf Power V3 Mens Golf Clubs Set & Stand Bag

 I really liked how affordable and forgiving this set is.
 It’s perfect for buyers that are on the fence about whether or not golf will turn into a serious hobby or not.

 For what it’s worth, the clubs perform quite well given their price.
-Oversized club faces and a deep cavity back design ensure that you will get the best results possible even out of a not so good swing.
+Oversized club faces and a deep cavity back design ensure that you will get the best results possible even out of a not-so-good swing.

 It was also nice to see that they opted for a five hybrid instead of the usual five iron.
 This inclusion will make the set very manageable for people who are truly taking their first wings.